akakran22/candidate-shortlisting-system/README.md

 Libraries Used or You have to install (using pip install library_name) :

+pip install re,PyPDF,spacy,sumy

--re    (pip install re)
+-re ,
--PyPDF2
+-PyPDF2 ,
--spacy
+-spacy ,
--sumy
+-sumy ,
 -os and csv